cornell-dti/dev.cornelldti.org/docs/resource-1-1.md

 ---
 id: resource-1-1
-title: 'Suggested Dev-TPM 1:1 Topics'
+title: 'TPM-Dev 1:1 Topics'
 ---

-# Dev-TPM 1:1s

 TPMs should hold 1:1s with their devs throughout the semester.

+### Work Check-in

+TPMs: keep a record of whether the dev is exceeding expectations, satisfactory, or below satisfactory.

-## Suggested Topics
+### Suggested Topics

 - Do you still want to be a developer on this subteam?
 - Do you want to transfer?